Alex Murdaugh trial evidence that the jury will consider

 Mr Murdaugh has pleaded not guilty, forcefully insisting he would "never" harm his family.

-And for six weeks, as both sides have tried to make their case, jurors have heard from dozens of witnesses, some providing new evidence, others offering emotional testimony.
+And for six weeks in Walterboro, South Carolina, as both sides have tried to make their case, jurors have heard from dozens of witnesses, some providing new evidence, others offering emotional testimony.

 How the 12 jurors weigh that evidence will be especially critical here, because the prosecution's case against Mr Murdaugh is based entirely on circumstantial evidence.